liambergerson1/PythonYearFolderScript/README.md

 <h1>Python: Create New Folder by Year</h1>

 <h2>Description</h2>
-Hytek Team/Meet Manager are two software applications I regularly use for submitting swimming meet entries and interacting with swim meets.
+Hytek Team/Meet Manager are two software applications I regularly use for interacting with swim meets and submitting meet entries.
+Instead of manually creating the folders for each year for four directories, which is a very time consuming process, I use this script to automate this process.
 I have created a Python script that creates new folders by year to better organize the files I regularly create using Hytek Team/Meet Manager.
-Instead of manually creating the folders for each year for four directories, I can use this script to automate this process.
 Within each year folder are two more folders, one of each gender for the boys' and girls' high school swimming seasons.
 <br />